os-chip-design/chip-design-intro/README.md

 - **Gain** practical experience in the design and simulation of a simple SoC, and experience a virtual tapeout process.
 - **Develop** critical thinking and problem-solving skills through the design and analysis of complex digital systems.
 - **Develop** effective communication skills, including the ability to present and discuss technical ideas and designs, both orally and in writing.

+## License

+All original content in this repository, including text, code, and other materials, is licensed under the CC0 1.0 Universal license (see LICENSE file), unless otherwise noted.

+### Exception for Images
+Certain images in this repository are not covered by the CC0 license.
+These images may be subject to more restrictive copyright terms.
+Where applicable, copyright and licensing information is provided for these images in the relevant directories, file descriptions, or as text integrated in the images.